 Explaining HIPAA to staff members of CEs and BAs requires far more work than explaining HIPAA to patients.
 In order to adhere with HIPAA, organisations must compile privacy and security policies for their employees, and a sanctions policy for staff member who do not comply with the requirements.
 Therefore it is important to explain HIPAA to workers in greater detail.

 The best method of explaining HIPAA to employees is in special compliance training tutorials.
 Although the HIPAA regulations require training to be provided annually, we would feel there is so much for employees to take in relating to the security and privacy of personal health information, compliance training sessions should be short and often.
 Trying to explain HIPAA to employees in a four-hour training session will likely fail.

-A lot of the explanation will concentrate on maintaining the integrity of PHI, but how this is adapted will likely have an affect on the employees themselves.
+A lot of the explanation will concentrate on maintaining the integrity of PHI, but how this is adapted will likely have an effect on the employees themselves.
 For instance, employees will be unable to talk about patient healthcare via their mobile device unless the communications are encrypted.
-Due to the number of healthcare centers adapting BYOD policies, this will mean workers have to download safe communication apps to their personal mobile devices.
+Due to the number of healthcare centres adapting BYOD policies, this will mean workers have to download safe communication apps to their personal mobile devices.

 HIPAA Summary for Dummies

 In summary, HIPAA was initially devised and enacted to allow employees to move their health records and insurance more easily between employers.
 It thus encouraged the digitization of healthcare data, making it more efficient but also more susceptible to cyberattacks.
 Thus, the legislation was expanded to focus on the protection of private patient data.